Phædrus Audio's Groove Sleuth phono preamplifiers were developed in conjuction with Pspatial Audio's Stereo Lab software.

 For the record collector and sound archivist, Stereo Lab also includes a Historic Equalisation mode which implements a comprehensive collection of gramophone-record equalisation curves; enabling the correct de-emphasis of 33, 45 and 78 RPM recordings made from 1880 to today!

-Upgrading to the Audiophile version of Stereo Lab enables support for older, encoded surround-sound formats with Quadraphonic (SQ and QS) and Ambisonics decoding to a modern 5.1 system.
+The Audiophile version of Stereo Lab enables support for older, encoded surround-sound formats with Quadraphonic CD-4, SQ, QS and Ambisonics decoding to a modern 5.1 system.

 During development of the Stereo Lab software, Pspatial Audio searched for hardware solutions with irreproachable performance for recording non-equalised needle-drops.
 The resolution of 24-bit high-resolution recordings requires preamplifiers which guarantee extremely low-noise, exemplary headroom, excellent linearity, and an accurate and extended frequency-response.